vtsxking/ignitecoin/README.md

 out collectively by the network.
 Ignitecoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Ignitecoin Core software, see [https://ignitecoin.org](https://ignitecoin.org).

 License
 -------